Maija Sofia

 Maija Sofia Makela is an Irish folk singer-songwriter from County Galway.

 Early life

 Maija Sofia Makela was born in County Galway and went to school in Headford.
 After finishing school Sofia moved to Dublin for a time before moving to England.
 She lived in London for two years before returning to Dublin to study English Literature in Trinity College Dublin.

 Career

 Her debut album Bath Time was described as "a collection of songs exploring the female experience throughout art, history and folklore"; it was nominated for the Choice Music Prize.

-Bath Time featured songs relating to marginalised women such as Elizabeth Siddall and Bridget Cleary.
+Bath Time featured songs relating to marginalised women such as Elizabeth Siddal and Bridget Cleary.